1200wd/bitcoinlib/docs/_static/manuals.install.rst

 Please make sure you also have the Python development and SSL development packages installed, see 'Other requirements' above.

-You can also use pyscrypt instead of scrypt.
-Pyscrypt is a pure Python scrypt password-based key derivation library.
+You can also use pycryptodome or pyscrypt instead of scrypt.
+Pycryptodome is a pure Python scrypt password-based key derivation library.
 It works but it is slow when using BIP38 password protected keys.

 .. code-block:: none

-    $ pip install pyscrypt
+    $ pip install pycryptodome

 If you run into issues do not hesitate to contact us or file an issue at https://github.com/1200wd/bitcoinlib/issues